jonwashburn/riemann-rs-geometry/WRITTEN_PROOF_PROMPT.md

 - **2025-12-18**: Add a distributional splice note: once A1b is phrased via \(d\theta\), A1a should be phrased as a Stieltjes pairing \(\int F_h\,d\theta\), and the algebraic splice uses Lemma~`\ref{lem:splice_completion_algebra_distributional}`.
 - **2025-12-18**: Re-box the single current hard wall away from Route-3 Nevanlinna regularity (routine in the ζ-gauge) and onto the actual RG analytic bottleneck: the CR/Green “energy → phase” bound `Port.HardyDirichletCRGreen cofactorEbox_poisson`.
 - **2025-12-18**: Mine `riemann-finish`’s `CRGreenOuter.lean` for the minimal subgates (pairing bound + remainder bound ⇒ boundary bound; then Carleson budget ⇒ uniform bound) and port the *algebraic* core into this repo as a reusable lemma.
+- **2025-12-19**: Chip the RG boundary-term gate: re-box the single hard wall to the *direct* Port hook `PhaseVelocityBoundaryTrace` (and treat `CRBoundaryTraceLog` as an archetype sufficient condition).
+Add a paper lemma clarifying the equivalent boundary-trace forms (x-derivative vs normal-derivative) so the written proof matches the Lean interface choice.

 ## Next edits (short queue)